-Therefore

-there is a need to develop appropriate analytical tools that can assist NGOs, as well as governments in modeling the complex interactions in disaster relief to improve outcomes.
+Therefore, there is a need to develop appropriate analytical tools that can assist NGOs, as well as governments, in the modeling of complex interactions in disaster relief to improve outcomes.

 Methodology - The VI Problem

 Methodology - The Variational Inequality Problem

 We utilize the theory of variational inequalities for the formulation, analysis, and solution of both centralized and decentralized supply chain network problems.